xmadmaxdx/Toy13LayerEncryption/README.md

 Each layer contributes a unique cryptographic or obfuscatory transformation, and together they aim to simulate the behavior of a layered defense model in secure communication protocols.

+## Passphrase Requirement

+The system requires the user to enter a **passphrase** before encryption or decryption can proceed.
+This passphrase is the **reverse of the word "passphrase"** (`"esarhpssap"`).

+The passphrase is crucial because it is used to generate the **master key and nonce** via PBKDF2 key derivation with a fixed salt.
+These cryptographic parameters are essential to correctly encode and decode messages within the 13-layer system.
+Entering the wrong passphrase will deny access and prevent any operation to be done.

 ## Compact Encoding & Decoding